daniel-saunders-phil/dancing-game/README.md

 can be found inside the file.

 The file is written in netlogo.
-You can download netlogo or get access to a browswer-based netlogo environment [here](https://www.netlogoweb.org/).
+You can download netlogo or get access to a browser-based netlogo environment [here](https://www.netlogoweb.org/).
 The fastest way to explore this file is to download it to your computer and then upload the file to Netlogo Web.